sobkas/1fichier-dl/README.md

 ## To do
 - Figure out a way to build this into a executable for release, haven't been succesful at it... included a VBS script instead that launches the program if you have Python3 and the requirements installed
-Make sure Python3 is installed properly and do **pip install -r requirements.txt** and then use can use **1fichier-dl.vbs** to launch
+- Make sure Python3 is installed properly and do **pip install -r requirements.txt** and then use can use **1fichier-dl.vbs** to launch

 ## Fork Features
 - Fix looping bug when proxy works but download fails
-- Allows to input custom proxy list via a URL in the Settings > Connection menu (example list: https://pastebin.com/raw/uVVLrxyd), should use HTTPS proxies
+- Allows to input custom proxy list via a URL in the Settings > Connection menu (example list: https://pastebin.com/raw/uVVLrxyd), should use HTTPS proxies, if you don't input anything then it defaults to getting proxies from proxyscan.io

 # 1fichier-dl
 <p align="center">